Skip to Content

 • Scope: the whole test file

 Marks a test file as a template.
-When the directive is found, the default export of a file is interpreted as a type test text.
+When the directive is found, the default export is interpreted as type test text.

 For example, the following: